Johann Arndt

-Johann Arndt (or Arnd; 27 December 1555 – 11 May 1621) was a German Lutheran theologian who wrote several influential books of devotional Christianity.
+Johann Arndt (or Arnd; 27 December 1555 – 11 May 1621) was a German Lutheran theologian and mystic who wrote several influential books of devotional Christianity.
 Although reflective of the period of Lutheran Orthodoxy, he is seen as a forerunner of Pietism, a movement within Lutheranism that gained strength in the late 17th century.

 Biography

 He was born in Edderitz near Ballenstedt, in Anhalt-Köthen, and studied in several universities.

 He was at Helmstedt in 1576 and at Wittenberg in 1577.
 At Wittenberg the crypto-Calvinist controversy was then at its height, and he took the side of Melanchthon and the crypto-Calvinists.
 He continued his studies in Strasbourg, under the professor of Hebrew, Johannes Pappus (1549–1610), a zealous Lutheran, the crown of whose life's work was the forcible suppression of Calvinistic preaching and worship in the day, and who had great influence over him.

 In Basel, again, he studied theology under Simon Sulzer (1508–1585), a broad-minded divine of Lutheran sympathies, whose aim was to reconcile the churches of the Helvetic and Wittenberg confessions.
 In 1581 he went back to Ballenstedt, but was soon recalled to active life by his appointment to the pastorate at Badeborn in 1583.

 After some time his Lutheran tendencies aroused the anger of the authorities, who were of the Reformed Church.

 Consequently, in 1590 he was deposed for refusing to remove the pictures from his church and discontinue the use of exorcism at baptism.
-(Anhalt would become Calvinist in 1596.)
 He found an asylum in Quedlinburg (1590).
 However, he was very unpopular with the townspeople, and for that reason was transferred to St Martin's church at Brunswick in 1599.
 He later worked in Eisleben, and from 1611 until his death in 1621 he was general superintendent in Celle.
 Among his last words were "Now I have overcome all."